ACSE-vg822/Personalized_Reading_Recommendations/README.md

 **Note: User can skip 3 and 4 if they want, and directly go to 5.
 However, in that case a new model will be created for every run, which is time and computation expensive :(**

-5. In the command-line, go to the top most level of the directory and run this command: flask run
+5. In the command-line, go to the top most level of the repository run this command: flask run

 6. Paste this link in your browser: http://127.0.0.1:5000 (Link to handle cases where some other program might be using this address: https://flask.palletsprojects.com/en/2.3.x/server/#address-already-in-use)